XPONENTIAL 2025's Lessons and What’s Next at TechEx North America in June

 The momentum doesn’t stop in Houston.

 Next, Radeus Labs will be represented by Juliet at TechEx North America, happening June 4–5, 2025, at the Santa Clara Convention Center.
-This two-day event brings together thousands of tech leaders, engineers, and innovators focused on applied AI, cybersecurity, infrastructure, and emerging technologies.
+This two-day event brings together thousands of tech leaders, engineers, and innovators focused on applied AI, cybersecurity, infrastructure, and emerging technologies, including high-density server infrastructure.
 It’s where roadmaps accelerate, integration strategies sharpen, and next-gen ideas turn into action.

-Expect sessions that go beyond the hype—covering real-world AI use cases, edge infrastructure strategies, and enterprise transformation at scale.
+Expect sessions that go beyond the hype—covering real-world AI use cases, edge infrastructure strategies, and enterprise transformation at scale with fanless thin client environments.

 TechEx North America is actually seven conferences in one, combining multiple disciplines under one roof: